 -

-Don't eat just before - some people get dizzy
+Don't eat right before – some people get dizzy

 💬 Summary: Cryotherapy vs ice bath – the winner?

 There is no universal winner.
 Both work well.
-But the question is, how easy is it to have your own cryogenic chamber at home?
+But the question is how easy is it to have your own cryochamber at home?